-Back in 2015, Shopify rolled out something pretty awesome called Multichannel Shopify.
+Back in 2015, Shopify rolled out something pretty awesome called Multichannel Shopify sales channels.
 This nifty feature allowed stores to connect with a bunch of new customers on platforms like Facebook Shop, Pinterest, and Wanelo.

 As time went on, Shopify didn’t stop there – they kept adding more places to sell your stuff.
 For example, they introduced Messenger for chatting with customers and even partnered with Amazon, which, as you probably know, is the biggest online store in the world.